cortiz/nix_intro/docs/shell/index.md

 ### Variables Scope
 Global variables are variables that can be accessed from anywhere in the script regardless of the scope.
 All variables by default are defined as global, even if declared inside the function.

-Local variables can be declared within the function body with the _local_ keyword and can be used only inside that function.
+Local variables can be declared within the function body with the _local_ and keyword and can be used only inside that function.

 ``` bash
 #!/bin/bash